Ireland Things to Do

 Founded in the 6th century by St. Kevin, Glendalough means the Glen of the Two Lakes, it is one of the most popular tourist sites in Ireland, is also known for the Braveheart wedding scenes and all the romantic scenes from 'PS I Love You', this is where Hilary Swank met Gerard Butler for the first time.

-A harbour city on Ireland’s west coast, knows as the city of tribes and once home to Christopher Columbus.
-The city’s hub is 18th-century Eyre Square, a spot surrounded by shops and traditional pubs that are full with traditional Irish music.
+A harbour city on Ireland’s west coast knows as the city of tribes and once home to Christopher Columbus.
+The city’s hub is 18th-century Eyre Square, a spot surrounded by shops and traditional pubs that are full of traditional Irish music.
 Sample the famous Galway Bay oysters or visit St. Nicholas Cathedral of the Spanish Arch.
 Explore boutiques and art galleries of the Latin Quarter, which retains portions of the medieval city walls.

 A short journey to the north side of Dublin Bay you will find the fishing village of Howth.
-This historic suburb started life as a Viking settlement and played a key role in many past events from Norman invasions to the gun running of the 1916 rising.
+This historic suburb started life as a Viking settlement and played a crucial role in many past events from Norman invasions to the gun running of 1916 rising.
 Howth has something for everyone, an angler’s dream, cod and ray are commonly caught here as fishing trawlers weave in and out of the harbour.
 All the while, restaurants along the seafront serve up the catch of the day.
 Visit Howth Harbour lighthouse where you’ll see to the uninhabited island of Ireland’s Eye, a sanctuary for large numbers of breeding seabirds and popular with visitors taking the regular small boat tours.